 We have invested in two schemes to date:

-- Houghton Regis Central, a scheme which will be based on land of the former Co-Operative store and surrounding area
+- All Saints View, in Houghton Regis, is a scheme which will be based on land of the former Co-Operative store and surrounding area

 In addition Aldwyck Housing Association has opened a similar scheme - Greenfields, in Leighton Buzzard.

 The proposals are part of a bigger plan to make sure we have the right sort of housing available for our older residents, most of whom want to live in their own homes for as long as possible.

 Having flexible care services available on site will give residents and their families the peace of mind that their new homes will give them the right balance of privacy and independence, with the support they need.
 There will also be a real focus on social activity with lots of shared space for both residents and the community.

 All of our independent living apartments are currently allocated.
 However, if you would like to be considered for a resale or re-let you may find the information below helpful before making your application: